-Note - The GPS Tool Kit program disk is included with the Developer's Starter Kit.
+Note - The GPS Tool Kit program CD is included with the Developer's Starter Kit.

-- Appendix C, Specifications and Drawings, includes the specifications and mechanical drawings for the ThunderBolt synchronization board and its associated interface cables. - The Glossary contains definitions of words and terms used in this manual. - Index - Reader Comment Form
+- Appendix C, Specifications and Drawings, includes the specifications and mechanical drawings for the ThunderBolt board and its associated interface cables. - The Glossary contains definitions of words and terms used in this manual. - Index